cgranell/tfm-ideas/README.md

 Status: pending

-Title: **Georreferencing scholarly publications at UJI**
+Title: **Georreferencing scholarly publications hosted in the UJI institucional repository**

 Summary: To investigate distinct ways to georreference a research paper (title, keyworks, content, auuthors' affiliation) and create a visualisation tool to support visual analytics

-This project is part of a larger project called **Atlas of UJI: 10 key  visualisations to explain the impact of UJI**
+This project is part of and is expected to contribute to a larger project called **Atlas of UJI: 10 data visualisations to explain the impact of UJI**

 Related work: [GEOUP4](http://revistes.upc.edu/geoup4)
 Status: pending